autometrics-dev/vscode-autometrics/README.md

 # Autometrics

-This extension writes PromQL queries for instrumented functions or methods using Autometrics libraries.
+This extension enhances integration between your codebase and Autometrics enhanced functions.
+If you're new to autometrics, please see [our documentation](https://docs.autometrics.dev/)

 Currently supported languages: